 Any undergraduate student who registers for twelve or more semester credit hours in the University during a long semester is considered a full-time student.
-Any undergraduate student who registers for eight or more semester credit hours during a summer term (full summer, session I or session II combined) is considered a full-time student.
+Any undergraduate student who registers for six or more semester credit hours during a summer term (summer I or summer II) is considered a full-time student.